The Psychology of Trump Derangement Syndrome

 a representation of Washington DC as the center of US politics and polarization.

 “Trump Derangement Syndrome” (TDS) is political slang—not a diagnosis listed in the DSM-5 or any other clinical manual.
-Supporters of Donald Trump coined it as a rhetorical jab, claiming critics are so blinded by dislike that they can’t perceive reality.
+Supporters of President Donald Trump coined it as a rhetorical jab — the implication being that critics are so blinded by dislike that they can’t perceive reality.
 The label discredits rather than describes and its very existence shows how political language can blur the line between clinical insight and partisan insult.

 This phenomenon isn’t new.
-Similar barbs speared Nixon, Reagan, and Obama, each flare-up fueled by deeply held beliefs and fears about where the country might be headed.
-In every cycle, a president’s presence sparks vocal expressions—tweets, protest chants, heated dinner-table rants—and sometimes overt acts like unfriending relatives, boycotting businesses, or skipping holiday visits.
+Similar barbs speared Nixon, Reagan, and former President Barack Obama, each flare-up fueled by deeply held beliefs and fears about where the country might be headed.
+In every cycle, a president’s presence sparks vocal expressions—tweets, protest chants, heated dinner-table arguments—and sometimes overt acts like unfriending relatives, boycotting businesses, or skipping holiday visits.
+The intensity has even escalated to violence: after two assassination attempts against Trump in 2024, political tensions reached new extremes, blurring the boundary between heated rhetoric and real-world danger.

 So what’s underneath the term?